mobilizeamerica/api/README.md

 # Changelog

 **2018-10-23**
-- Add `visibility` to Event object and as a request param for `GET /api/v1/organizations/:organization_id/events` and `GET /api/v1/organizations/:organization_id/events/deleted` endpoints
+- Add `visibility` to Event object and as a request param for organization events endpoints

 **2018-10-08**
 - Omit `id` from attendance GET endpoints when the requesting organization is independent and the event's organization is coordinated